top of page

 May 302 min read

 You’ve just been let go and handed a severance package.
 It might feel final—like this is your only option and you have to take it.
-But here’s the truth: you do not have to accept your employer’s first severance offer .
-In fact, you probably shouldn’t .
-Most first offers are designed to protect the company—not to give you the full compensation you’re entitled to under Canadian law.
-Why First Offers Ar e Usually Low Employers know that most people won’t negotiate.
-They also k
+But here’s the truth: you do not have to accept your employer’s offer in your termination letter .
+In fact, you probably should try to negotiate your package.
+Most offers set out in a termination letter are merely first offers.
+Here's how you can (and probably should) try to negotiate your severance package.
+Should I Negotiate My Severance Packag

 SeverEase